Models of PA: when two elements are necessarily order automorphic: Constructing somewhat rigid models

 \mn hence

 \mn So we are done proving $\boxplus_4$.

 \underline{Stage C}:

 How do we omit the new type?
-I.e. $c_*$ will realize a type to which $\bar\varphi \in \bbP$ is an approximation and we have to omit the relevant type from clause $(B)(c)$ of the Claim.
+Recall that $c_*$ will realize a type to which $\bar\varphi \in \bbP$ is an approximation and we have to omit the relevant type from clause $(B)(c)$ of the Claim.